 While neither offers phone support directly, if you have the ‘professional’ subscription with ActiveCampaign, you can book one-to-one help.

 The popular SaaS review website G2 rates ConvertKit 8.6 and ActiveCampaign 8.9 for the quality of customer support.

-While both offer a good standard of customer support, Active Campaign edges this section with the availability of live-chat support.
+While both offer a good standard of customer support and user experience, Active Campaign edges this section with the availability of live-chat support.